ikko/sym/docs/topics/2_flyweight_design/index.md

 ## Conclusion

 The integration of the Flyweight design pattern into the `Symbol` framework is a deliberate architectural choice that underpins its efficiency and robustness.
-It enables the creation of highly scalable symbolic data structures by optimizing memory usage and ensuring consistent object identity, which are critical factors in complex data manipulation and graph-based applications.
+It enables the creation of highly scalable symic data structures by optimizing memory usage and ensuring consistent object identity, which are critical factors in complex data manipulation and graph-based applications.